What is our Social Impact 2020?

 Our newest Social Enterprise, High Rise, is an inclusive indoor centre, opened in November 2019 and providing a range of activities for all ages, including those with special and additional needs.
 100% of the profits from High Rise are invested in supporting the work of our charity.
 So every family, or corporate group, who visits the centre, as well as enjoying a fun day out, is helping us to make a difference to families who need it most.

-High Rise is currently closed, as a result of COVID-19, but will reopen in 2021 and will continue to provide vital services to local families, as well as contributing 100% of profits to funding the work of our charity.
+High Rise is currently closed temporarily, as a result of COVID-19, but will reopen and will continue to provide vital services to local families, as well as contributing 100% of profits to funding the work of our charity.

 In Northern Ireland, Marie was awarded the ‘Lifetime Achievement’ Award at the annual Social Enterprise Northern Ireland Awards in 2019 and Employers For Childcare was presented with the Award for ‘Social Enterprise of the Year.’